All Episodes

 We're living in the aftermath of the alien assault.

-We've been led by the nose through a completely fake Truman show reality that also is not backed by, you know, facts.
+We've been led by the nose through a completely fake Truman show reality that also is not backed by facts.

-There'll be mass famine, chaos, lawlessness, uh, collapse of the power grid, etc.
+There'll be mass famine and chaos, lawlessness, collapse of the power grid, etc.

-But they will keep the power grid going where they need it for their AI data centers because of course the robots will replace the humans in the aftermath of this mass extermination uh campaign.
+But they will keep the power grid going where they need it for their AI data centers because, of course, the robots will replace the humans in the aftermath of this mass extermination campaign.

-So war is the plan, and it's actually a plan of mass human extermination and a giant asset grab because they don't need humans anymore.
+So war is a plan, and it's actually a plan of mass human extermination and a giant asset grab because they don't need humans anymore.

 They are ready to replace most of the world's population with automated systems.